Featured

 2013 – C8 Medial Panel created under Leach v.
 DuPont class settlement releases the first community-wide PFAS medical monitoring program for thousands of people, and C8 MDL was created to handle claims of thousands of Leach class members with diseases linked to PFOA.

-2015 – First C8 MDL trial results in a jury verdict that DuPont caused cancer in Leach class member who drank PFOA.
+2015 – First C8 MDL trial results in jury verdict that DuPont caused cancer in Leach class member who drank PFOA.

 2016New York Times Magazine article, “The Lawyer Who Became DuPont’s Worst Nightmare,” published.